wp-plugins/schedulista-shortcode/readme.txt

 Version: 2.0
 License: GPL

-Let your clients schedule appointments online anywhere, anytime, from any device.

-== Description ==

 Schedulista is the simplest way to get your appointment calendar online.
-Clients schedule appointments.
-You stay in control.

 [>> Learn more about Schedulista](http://www.schedulista.com?utm_source=wordpress-plugin&utm_medium=link&utm_content=learn_more)

 = Features =

 Schedulista has powerful tools to help you connect with your clients and grow your business.

 *   Beautiful scheduler that can be customized with your logo, photos, and
 *   colors.
 *   Free iPhone and Android app so you can manage your calendar on-the-go.